minhhai2209/forge-docs-snapshot/mirror/debugging/index.md

 * Invocation ID
 * Logging message

-  Logs are only available when a `console.log` statement is made from:

-  Logging made from your front-end ([UI Kit](/platform/forge/ui-kit/components/)) will not be available through the `forge logs` command, and can only be accessed using browser's developer console.
+Only `console.log` statements from backend Forge functions are available in logs.
+Logging from your frontend (UI Kit JSX files and Custom UI pages) can only be accessed using your browser's developer console.

 #### Options for the forge logs command